Silly Farm case study

 Relevant for Shopify businesses with operational drag

-This is most relevant to stores that already have demand, but are still carrying too much friction in follow-up, ownership, or customer-path clarity.
+This is most relevant to stores that already have demand, but are still carrying friction in customer clarity, support follow-up, wholesale readiness, ownership, or internal task flow.

 Why it matters